argoproj/argo-workflows/docs/workflow-rbac.md

 what the workflow needs to do.
 For example, if your workflow needs to deploy a resource, then the workflow's service account will require 'create' privileges on that resource.

-For the API methods you can take for reference a matching between create, update, list, delete and patch privilegies to what would be POST, POST, GET, DELETE, and PUT respectively.
+For the API methods you can take for reference a matching between create, update, list, delete, and patch privilegies to what would be POST, POST, GET, DELETE, and PUT respectively.

 **Warning**: We do not recommend using the `default` service account in production.
 It is a shared account so may have permissions added to it you do not want.
 Instead, create a service account only for your workflow.